Bengal polls: ‘TMC has been wiped out in half the elections,’ claims Modi at election rally

 “Didi was ready to hand over the captaincy of her team to her nephew,” Modi said.
 “But the people got an air of her intentions and skittled them.”

-He also accused the the West Bengal chief minister of instigating people against the central security forces.
+He also accused the West Bengal chief minister of instigating people against the central security forces.
 “If you [Banerjee] want to get angry, direct your anger at me...If you want to abuse, abuse me but do not insult the identity of Bengal,” the prime minister said.

 He claimed that the Trinamool Congress laid faith on the principle of “divide and rule”, while the BJP believed in “unite and serve”.